d-morrison/IntroStatActivities/02-RG-study-design.Rmd

 # Study Design

-## Week 2 Reading Guide: Sampling, Experimental Design, and Scope of Inference
+## Module 2 Reading Guide: Sampling, Experimental Design, and Scope of Inference

 ### Sections 2.2 (Observational studies), 2.3 (Experiments), and 2.4 (Scope of inference) {-}